Security incidents involving Donald Trump: November 2024 plot

-2025 threats
+2025

+May death threat

+On May 21, 2025, an Immigration and Customs Enforcement officer received a handwritten letter from someone claiming to be a Mexican immigrant threatening to shoot Trump with a hunting rifle at his next rally, offering to self-deport after Trump was killed.
+Ramon Morales Reyes, an undocumented immigrant from Mexico, was arrested the following day on suspicion of threatening the president.
+However, investigators soon concluded he could not have written the letter, as he did not speak English and the handwriting did not match.
+Prosecutors later charged Demetric Scott with witness intimidation after he admitted to writing the letter in an attempt to get Morales Reyes deported so that he could not testify against Scott in an upcoming robbery trial.
+Scott was convicted of witness intimidation and misappropriating another person's identity in January 2026.
+On February 27, he was sentenced to 16 years in prison.

+August death threat

 A 50-year-old woman from Indiana was arrested in the District of Columbia on August 16, 2025, and charged with making violent threats against Trump.
 An Instagram account attributed to the woman had posted intent to "sacrificially kill this POTUS by disemboweling him and cutting out his trachea with Liz Cheney and all The Affirmation present."
 The account also referred to Trump as a terrorist and expressed a desire to avenge deaths that occurred due to his administration's COVID-19 policies.
 During an interview with the Secret Service, she claimed to have a bladed object which she would use to kill Trump.
 On the day of her arrest, the woman "circumnavigated" the White House complex as part of a protest.

-2025 security lapse at Trump National Golf Club
+Security lapse at Trump National Golf Club

-On August 31, 2025, a member of the Trump National Golf Club in Sterling, Virginia, inadvertently brought a loaded Glock handgun into the facility while President Trump was present.
-The firearm passed through a manual bag inspection and handheld magnetometer screening without being detected.
+On August 31, 2025, a member of the Trump National Golf Club in Sterling, Virginia, inadvertently brought a loaded Glock handgun into the facility while Trump was present.
+The firearm passed undetected through a manual bag inspection and handheld magnetometer screening.
 The individual later self-reported the weapon to security staff, and the gun never came into close proximity to Trump.
 The United States Secret Service launched an internal review of the lapse, and the screening agent responsible was placed on administrative leave.

+Ryder Cup impersonation incident

+On September 26, 2025, an off-duty New York City Police Department officer who was armed gained unauthorized access to the Ryder Cup at Bethpage Black Course while Trump was present, falsely claiming to be part of his security detail.
+The officer, who was on sick leave and not assigned to the event, was later suspended pending investigation.